capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 * Click on  'Add inline policy' or 'Create role policy', at the bottom of the page.
 * Choose 'Custom policy'.
 * Paste in the contents of [this file.](https://github.com/capgemini-psdu/cloud-former-alexa/tree/master/cloud-former-lambda/Python/CloudFormation_Templates/ZappaPermissions1.json) These are the default permissions assigned by Zappa, but can be further restricted if needed.
-* Repeat this process, but this time paste the contents of [this file.](https://github.com/capgemini-psdu/cloud-former-alexa/tree/master/cloud-former-lambda/Python/CloudFormation_Templates/ZappaPermissions2.json) This enables the Lambda function to perform Cloud Formation.
+* Repeat this process with a new custom policy, but this time paste the contents of [this file.](https://github.com/capgemini-psdu/cloud-former-alexa/tree/master/cloud-former-lambda/Python/CloudFormation_Templates/ZappaPermissions2.json) This enables the Lambda function to perform Cloud Formation.

 Then to create the Lambda function: